-On November 14, 2017, we announced the signing of a Development Agreement with

-Siemens AG ("Siemens") for the development of a zero-emission fuel cell engine to power Siemens' Mireo light rail train.
+On November 14, 2017, we announced the signing of a Development Agreement with Siemens AG ("Siemens") for the development of a zero-emission fuel cell engine to power Siemens' Mireo light rail train.
 The Development Agreement has a contemplated value of approximately \$9.0 million to Ballard.
 Under the terms of the Development Agreement, Ballard will develop a 200 kilowatt fuel cell engine for integration into Siemens' new Mireo train platform.
 Initial deployments of the fuel cell-powered Mireo train are planned for 2021.
-Revenue earned from this agreement (\$0.4 million in the first quarter of 2018; nil million in the first quarter of 2017; \$0.7 million in fiscal 2017) is recorded as Technology Solutions revenue.
+Revenue earned from this agreement (\$0.6 million in the second quarter of 2018; \$1.0 million in the first half of 2018; nil million in the second quarter and first half of 2017; \$0.7 million in fiscal 2017) is recorded as Technology Solutions revenue.